Daniel H. Wilson: Amped

-In November 2010, Wilson sold his novel AMPED to Doubleday, again working with editor Jason Kaufman.
+In November 2010, Wilson sold his novel Amped to Doubleday, working again with editor Jason Kaufman.
 Film rights to the novel were sold to Summit Entertainment, with Alex Proyas (Dark City, The Crow, I, Robot) attached to direct.

 The Nostalgist

 In 2014, Wilson's short story was adapted into the short film The Nostalgist written and directed by Giacomo Cimini.
 The short film premièred June 19, 2014, at the Palm Springs International Shortfest.

-Alpha
+Alpha screenplay

-In 2014, it was announced that Lionsgate Studios acquired the distributing rights to Wilson's screenplay for the m sci-fi film Alpha.
+In 2014, it was announced that Lionsgate Studios acquired the distributing rights to Wilson's screenplay for the sci-fi film Alpha.
 Anthony Scott Burns is attached to direct, and Brad Pitt is reportedly involved in production as well.
-A decade later, it’s not clear what happened to the movie or if it’s still in development.
+A decade later, its status is unclear.

 Hole in the Sky

-The book Hole in the Sky was released in October 2025 and has already been optioned by Netflix via Aggregate Films for a feature film.
+Hole in the Sky was released in October 2025.
+Before the novel's debut, it was already optioned by Netflix via Aggregate Films for a feature film.